getavalon/docs/pages/2.0/introduction.md

 	This section is for readers unfamiliar with Avalon and assumes no prior knowledge.

+!!! error "Beta"

+	This documentation is under heavy development as of June 2017

 Avalon is a Python framework for the post-production pipeline and targets small (5) to mid-sized (25) groups of people producing film with elements of 3d animation, including those working in the film, tv and games industries.

 ## Challenges of a Shared Pipeline